HPI-DeepLearning/schaaaafrichter/README.md

 ### with the live usb application

-Execute this on your host, to allow docker to connect to your X server:
+Execute this on your host, to allow docker to connect to your X server (needs to be done after every system restart):
 ```
 xhost +local:docker
 ```